reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

 [this](http://guides.rubyonrails.org/asset_pipeline.html#coding-links-to-assets)
 section).

-That's a lot of background, so lets continue on with coding.
+That's a lot of background, so let's continue on with coding.

 ## Creating a static page

 One of the things missing from our blog are some static pages that aren't specifically part of the blog but might describe the author(s).
-Lets go and create an About page.
+Let's go ahead and create an About page.

 One of the techniques we might use to do this is to simply create a static html page and place it in the `public` folder.
-While this would work it would mean that we'd lose any styling and wouldn't be able to put dynamic content into our about page at all.
+While this would work it would mean that we'd lose any styling and wouldn't be able to put dynamic content into our About page at all.
 Instead we'll create a pages controller, wire up a route manually and create the view for it.
 This is a very quick process:

 Naturally we should first create a test.